The Cornwall We Want

 Power closer to the people of Cornwall

-by PeranT, over 4 years agoThe government is too far away to care about Cornwall and no matter the political party, the voices of our six MPs are lost.
+by PeranT, almost 6 years agoThe government is too far away to care about Cornwall and no matter the political party, the voices of our six MPs are lost.
 We need more accountable and democratic power right here in Cornwall and when we want to change something, we have a direct say.

 Yes, sadly the tourists are arriving and our lives will go on hold for many weeks.
 We weren't able to get out of our gateway today because cars were parked across it ignoring the signs and requests.
 Apart from the holiday homes, no one else here depends on this trade.
 Their voices seem...
 Continue reading